volopasse/Ramblings-of-a-hackintosher/README.md

 ## Will you guide me through every single step personally?

-I will not do this, please don't ask anyone but a good friend to do this for you.
-You can always ask for help from Discord server or anyone with some experience.
-Please don't be that person who wants his hand held through the process of this.
-If you want to get mac running the easy way, I recommend you check out [this](https://www.apple.com/mac/).
+No, you can always ask for help from Discord server or anyone with some experience.

 ## Something broke/ isn't working (correctly)!
 What do I do?